Early Admission: Spend your high school senior year as a full-time SPC student

 • Satisfactory scores on the College Placement Test (CPT/PERT) or PSAT/AT/ACT.

-• Completion of the high school physical education (HOPE), Biology, Geometry and World History graduation requirements.
+• Completion of Biology, Geometry, Personal Financial Literacy, HOPE and World History graduation requirements.

 • All standardized state assessment graduation requirements met.